TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 })
 ```

-### Environment Checking
-A check for window `undefined` is performed prior to saving/restoring/removing your data (avoids build errors).

 ### Cache Busting

 Sometimes you may make changes to your application or data that immediately invalidate any and all cached data.
 If and when this happens, you can pass a `buster` string option.
 If the cache that is found does not also have that buster string, it will be discarded.
 The following several functions accept this option: